eladcoh87/mern--burger/README.md

 ## Description 📚
- MERN ECOMMERCE -  burger website built with the MERN stack.
+ MERN burger  -   website built with the MERN stack.
 This app uses harmony boilerplate.

 ## Installation 💡